IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### logo
-A small image that represents an individual or organization associated with the resource it is attached to.
+A small external image resource that represents an individual or organization associated with this resource.
 This could be the logo of the owning or hosting institution.
 The logo _MUST_ be clearly rendered when the resource is displayed or used, without cropping, rotating or otherwise distorting the image.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for other manipulations such as resizing.

 The value _MUST_ be an array of JSON objects, each of which _MUST_ have an `id` and _SHOULD_ have at least one of `type` and `format`.